wolearyc/ramannoodle/docs/source/dev guide.rst

 * Unless otherwise noted, fractional coordinates are always used.
 Variables for cartesian coordinates always have "cartesian\_" appended.

 * Use classes widely.
 Sometimes, a regular function is all that is needed!

+* With IO functions, ramannoodle attempts to strike a balance between simplicity and flexibility. `import ramannoodle.io` provides access to generic file readers and writers for a variety of file formats.
+However, these generic routines do not offer much customization but do offer simplicity.
+Additional options can be accessed in the code-specific packages, such as `import ramannoodle.io.vasp.poscar`.
+Use of these is preferred.